APPFL/APPFL/examples/vsim/README.md

 - `sync_count` dispatches `participants_per_round` clients and aggregates the
   first `min_responses` virtual completions.
 Remaining completions are discarded for that round.
 - `sync_window` aggregates clients that finish within a virtual-time window.
-A minimum response count and optional hard deadline control whether the round is accepted or skipped.
+  The clock always advances the full window when the round succeeds, since the server cannot know who else is coming until the window closes.
+If fewer than `min_responses` arrive, the round extends up to `max_wait_time` and releases the moment the quorum is reached; if the quorum is still unreachable, or no `max_wait_time` is set, the round is skipped.

 For each client, the basic duration is